aws-amplify/docs/docs/ui-legacy/auth/fragments/ionic/authenticator.md

 <amplify-authenticator [signUpConfig]="signUpConfig"></amplify-authenticator>
 ```

-### Sign up/in with email/phone number
+### Sign in or sign up with email or phone number
-If the user pool is set to allow email addresses/phone numbers as the username, you can then change the UI components accordingly by using `usernameAttributes`.
+If the user pool is set to allow email addresses or phone numbers as the username, you can then change the UI components accordingly by using `usernameAttributes`.

 In `app.component.ts`:
 ```js